SpivEgin/devenv/source/django-jet/docs/compact_inline.rst

 ==============

-By default The Legion Market admin interface provides two types of inlines to edit models on the same page as a related model – ``StackedInline`` and ``TabularInline``. ``StackedInline`` is mostly used when there are not so many objects.
+By default TLM admin interface provides two types of inlines to edit models on the same page as a related model – ``StackedInline`` and ``TabularInline``. ``StackedInline`` is mostly used when there are not so many objects.
 If number of models is rather big, ``TabularInline`` can help you.
 Unfortunately when related model has a lot of fields it may be not convenient to interact with them.